 You are likely to feel some discomfort in the days following the surgery.
 There will be a new object in your mouth and bone.
 It might take some time to get used to it.
 Your lips may also feel dry and stretched.
 A sore throat and trouble swallowing are common, especially if you were sedated.

-When it comes to pain, implant placement does not cause an excess of it.
+Implant placement normally does not cause a great deal of pain.
 Bone has no nerve endings, so the drilling should not be painful during or after surgery.
 You will have anesthesia in your system for a few hours after you leave the office.
 This should manage soreness of the soft tissues.

 Your dentist might recommend that you take some OTC painkillers before the sedation wears off.
 You should not need to take any for more than 3 days after your surgery.

 You may feel light-headed after you leave the office.
 This is a natural side effect of anesthesia.
-It will subside within a few hours.
-Physical exercise might bring it back if you strain yourself on the day of the surgery.
+It should subside within a few hours.
+Avoid physical exercise and bending over for a couple of days to prevent dizziness from returning.

 Nausea and vomiting

 Many patients feel nauseous after receiving anesthesia, especially if it was administered orally.
-It should disappear in the course of about 3 hours.
+This feeling should disappear in the course of about 3 hours.
 You can take OTC products that suppress such discomfort.

 A raised temperature is common after oral surgery.
 Please note, however, that it should not go above 101.5°F. If it does, contact your doctor.